kvizillon/firefly-iii-SAMLRemoteUserGuard/README.md

 1. Extracts user data using the configured attribute mapping.
 2. Finds or creates the local Firefly III user (auto‑creation can be disabled).
 3. Enforces domain whitelisting (if configured).
-4. Creates the required group membership (as the original `RemoteUserProvider` does).
-5. Logs the user in via the `remote_user_guard`.
+4. Logs the user in via the `remote_user_guard`.
-6. Restores the originally requested URL.
+5. Restores the originally requested URL.

 ---